ReclaimerGold/acf-location-shortcodes/README.md

 - ✅ **Service Locations** post type
 - ✅ **Team Members** post type
 - ✅ **Team Member Types** taxonomy

+**🎉 Auto-Installation on ACF Activation**

+When you activate the ACF plugin on any site, the plugin will automatically:
+- Detect that ACF was just activated
+- Check if field groups are already installed
+- Auto-install the template if not present or outdated
+- Show a success notice when complete

+This means you can install ACF and the templates will be configured automatically!

 ### 📍 Step 3: Create Your First Location